Skip to main content

 Quick answer

 To make an AI video of your dog grilling, upload one clear photo of your pet to Starrd's Grill Sergeant template.
 AI dresses your pet in a tiny straw cowboy hat, stars-and-stripes bandana, and American-flag apron, stands it up at a smoking backyard grill, and directs a 12-second early-2000s camcorder home video — flipping a burger, presenting a hot dog like a trophy, tipping its hat, then howling at the first fireworks.
-Powered by Seedance 2.0 — free to try, no editing.
+Powered by Seedance 2.0 — 100 credits (about $5.99), no editing.

 The Grill Boss of America